With Google announcing

 users to follow their favourite blogs and each time there's a new post, it updates their feed.
 The service also offers an iPhone app.
-It also lets users explore new blogs in categories of their interest.
+It also lets users explore new blogs in categories of their interest.4) The Old Reader

-Now that we've finally bid goodbye to Google Reader, here are some more Reader alternatives some of which have been recently launched:
+Now that we've finally bid goodbye to Google Reader, here are some more Reader alternatives some of which have been recently launched:6) Digg Reader

 Digg Reader's interface offers a clean reading experience that puts the focus squarely on the articles, posts, images, and videos themselves.
 Digg will also integrate useful mobile apps that sync with Reader's web experience.
 The company's CTO had confirmed that Pocket and Instapaper integration will be in there for launch and Digg will integrate more services post launch.
 It offers support for key actions like subscribing, sharing, saving and organising.

 It's still a work in progress and the company plans to add "View Unread Items Only" option for feeds and folders, "Mark As Unread" button, and a fix to deliver accurate unread counts for feeds and folders, in the near future.
-The service claims to crawl 4.5 million feeds at the time of its launch on June 26.
+The service claims to crawl 4.5 million feeds at the time of its launch on June 26.7) AOL Reader

 Apps like Flipboard, Zite and Pulse also allow you to add feeds from website and browse web stories in a magazine-like format complete with pictures.
 The added advantage is that they also pull stories from your social feed and allow you to personalise topics.
 These apps are available on iOS and Android.